Advantages and Disadvantages of Tree Topology

 - As the leaf nodes can add one or more nodes in the hierarchical chain, this topology provides high scalability.

-- The other nodes in a network are not affected, if one of their nodes get damaged or not working.
+- The other nodes in a network are not affected if one of their nodes gets damaged or does not work.

 - Tree topology provides easy maintenance and easy fault identification can be done.